Area Estimates for High genus Lawson surfaces via DPW: A DPW potential for Lawson surfaces of high genus

 \subsection{Regularity at $z=\infty$}

-The following proposition guarantees that the surface constructed by the DPW potential in Proposition \ref{prop:IFT} extends through $z=\infty$, see also Subsection \ref{subsubapp}. \begin{proposition} For $t \sim 0$ let $\eta_t=\eta^{\xx(t)}_t$ be the unique solution of the Monodromy Problem with parameters $\xx(t).$ Then $z=\infty$ is an apparent singularity of $\eta_t$. \end{proposition}
+The following proposition guarantees that the surfaces constructed by $\eta^\xx_t$ in Proposition \ref{prop:IFT} extends smoothly to $z=\infty$, see also Subsection \ref{subsubapp}. \begin{proposition} For $t \sim 0$ let $\eta_t=\eta^{\xx(t)}_t$ be the unique solution of the Monodromy Problem with parameters $\xx(t).$ Then $z=\infty$ is an apparent singularity of $\eta_t$. \end{proposition}

-Proof: let $\gamma_{\infty}=\prod_{i=0}^{n-1}\gamma_i$ and $M_{\infty}(t)$ be the monodromy of $\Phi_t$ corresponding to $\gamma_{\infty}$.
+\begin{proof} Let $\gamma_{\infty}=\prod_{i=0}^{n-1}\gamma_i$ and $M_{\infty}(t)$ be the monodromy of $\Phi_t$ corresponding to $\gamma_{\infty}$.
 By Proposition \ref{prop-monodromy-at-1}, $\Phi_t$ solves the following Monodromy Problem:

 Consider the gauge

 Then

 which is holomorphic at $\infty$ since $m\geq 1$.
 We introduce a parameter $s\in\cal{W}^{\geq 0}_\rho$ and define